Andrea Osvárt: Career

 She began modeling at the age of 16 and subsequently came second in the Hungarian "Look of the Year" competition in 1996.
 She moved to Budapest and began modeling professionally in Europe, Asia, and North America.
 She has also made more than 30 television commercials.

 She played a small role in the film Spy Game, which starred Robert Redford and Brad Pitt.
 She decided to leave behind modeling and focus on her acting career.
-She attended one year at the Földessy Margit Acting School in Budapest.
+For one year, she attended the Földessy Margit Acting School in Budapest.
 She was later admitted in the biennial International Acting School in Rome, Italy, where she has lived since 2003.
 She also attended a screen-writing course at the Schilling-Moharos Screenwriter School in Hungary.

 The 2018 short film, Susotázs, in which she plays, made the Oscar Shortlist in the Live Action Short Film category for the 91st Academy Awards.

 Since 2012, she has been the managing director of Amego Film Kft.
 From 2020 – 2021, she was Community Chief Patron at the Margit Negyed Programme in the 2nd District Municipality of Budapest.

+Osvart is the member of the margit-negyed Decision Preparation and Advisory Board (MNDTT), where she serves as community Patron.